Thermal Power Plant (with and without CCS)

 Techno-economic analysis background is recommended for updating or adding conversion process parameters.
 For users not familiar with TEA, they can refer to this guide.

-The easiest way to include a thermal power plant asset in a model is to create a new file (either JSON or CSV) and place it in the assets
+The easiest way to include a thermal power plant asset in a model is to create a new file (either JSON or CSV) and place it in the assets directory together with the other assets.

 your_case/